 Bankruptcy is a legal process that can help individuals or businesses eliminate debt under the protection of a federal court.
 Although challenging, student loan discharge through bankruptcy is possible if you prove that repaying your student loans would cause undue hardship.
 On the other hand, student loan discharge programs are specific government initiatives designed to provide relief from student loan debt in certain circumstances.

-Bankruptcy allows for potentially eliminating or restructuring debts, including some types of student loans.
+Bankruptcy allows potentially eliminating or restructuring debts, including some types of student loans.
 However, discharging student loans through bankruptcy is typically only granted if you can demonstrate that continuing to repay the loans would cause undue hardship due to factors such as permanent disability or extreme financial distress.

 Conditions Under Which Student Loans Can Be Discharged Through Bankruptcy